WICG/explicit-javascript-compile-hints-file-based/README.md

 ## Introduction

-This proposal introduces a new magic comment that signals to browsers that the functions in a JavaScript file are likely to be needed by the web page.
-This allows the browser to parse and compile the correct set of JavaScript functions, which can improve page load times.
+This proposal introduces a new magic comment that signals to browsers that the functions in a JavaScript file are likely to be needed by the website.
+This allows the browser to parse and compile them eagerly, which can improve page load times.

 ### On JavaScript parsing and compilation

 Knowing which JavaScript functions to parse & compile during the initial script compilation can speed up web page loading.

 When processing a script we are loading from the network, we have a choice for each function; either we parse and compile it right away ("eagerly"), or we don't.
-If the function is later called and it was not compiled yet, we need to parse and compile it at that moment.
-At that point, the main thread cannot proceed until the funcion is compiled.
+If the function is later called and it was not compiled yet, we need to parse and compile it at that point.
+The main thread is waiting for the function to be called and cannot proceed until the funcion is compiled.

-If a JavaScript function ends up being called during page load, doing the parsing & compile work upfront is beneficial, because:
+If a JavaScript function ends up being called during page load, parsing and compiling eagerly is beneficial, because:
 - During the initial parsing, we anyway need to do at least a lightweight parse to find the function end.
 In JavaScript, finding the function end requires parsing the full syntax (there are no shortcuts where we could count the curly braces - the grammar is too complex for them to work).
 Doing the lightweight parsing and after that the actual parsing is duplicate work.
 - The initial parse might happen on a background thread instead of the main thread.
 When we need to compile the function because it's being called, it's too late to parallelize work.

-Based on initial experiments, Google Docs report 5-7% improvement in their userland page load metrics with our prototype implementation, when selecting the core JS file for eager compilation.
+Based on initial experiments, Google Workspace products (such as Google Docs) report 5-7% improvement in their userland page load metrics with our prototype implementation, when selecting the core JS file for eager compilation.

+### The PIFE heuristic

 Currently, Chromium and Firefox use the [PIFE heuristic](https://v8.dev/blog/preparser#pife) to direct which functions to compile.
 Safari doesn't follow the heuristic.

-The PIFE heuristic has existed for a long time and is well known to web developers - some web pages (e.g., Facebook) use it or have used it for triggering eager compilation.
+The PIFE heuristic has existed for a long time and is well known to web developers - some websites (e.g., Facebook) use it or have used it for triggering eager compilation.

 Using PIFEs for triggering eager compilation has downsides, though.
 Especially:
 - using it forces using function expressions instead of function declarations.
 The semantics of function expressions mandate doing the assignment, so they're generally less performant than function declarations.
-For browsers which don't follow the PIFE hint there's no upside
+For browsers which don't follow the PIFE hint there's no upside.
 - it cannot be applied to ES6 class methods

 Thus, we'd like to specify a  more elegant way for triggering eager compilation.

 ## Goals

-The goal of this proposal is to improve intial web page load speed and reduce interaction delays.
+The goal of this proposal is to improve intial web page load speed and reduce interaction delays by allowing web developers to control which JavaScript functions are parsed and compiled eagerly.

 ## Use cases

+### Use case 1: loading websites

-When users access web pages, they often encounter delays as the browser parses and compiles necessary scripts.
-Some of the delays are due to "lazy function compilation", where we haven't compiled a JavaScript function before it is called, and we need to compile it now.
+When users load websites, they often encounter delays as the browser parses and compiles necessary scripts.
+A part of the delays are due to "lazy function compilation", where we haven't compiled a JavaScript function before it is called, and we need to compile it now.

-By utilizing explicit compile hints, web developers can indicate which JavaScript files are essential for rendering the initial page, thereby enabling browsers to prioritize parsing and compiling functions in these files.
-This prioritization can lead to faster page load times.
+### Use case 2: interaction

+When users interact with websites, there are delays in how quickly the website responds to the interaction.
+Likewise, a part of these delays are due to "lazy function compilation".

 ## Potential solution: Magic comment in JavaScript files